Biggest SEO Mistakes: Orphan Pages

-Unfortunately, crawling your own website with crawlers will not help in identifying Orphan Pages because the crawler would only follow existing links inside the website.
+Unfortunately, crawling your own website with crawlers will not help in identifying Orphan Pages because the crawler would only follow existing links of your website.
 To identify Orphan Pages, SEO experts have to look into the Search Engine Result Pages (SERP) of Google for that website and compare them with the internal crawl results.

 This method is called URL mapping and is a common SEO process.

 Often, Orphan Pages come into existence because the company no longer wants specific pages on their website, but on the other hand still want to retain them.
 This can be, for example, an old blog category that you don’t want to be client-facing.

 By switching off this category, the blog posts are no longer visible on the website.
 However, they still exist under different URLs.